San Fernando Valley: Northridge earthquake

 The 1994 Northridge earthquake struck on January 17 and measured 6.7 on the Moment magnitude scale.
 It produced the largest ground motions ever recorded in an urban environment and was the first earthquake that had its hypocenter located directly under a U.S. city since the Long Beach earthquake of 1933.
 It caused the greatest damage in the United States since the 1906 San Francisco earthquake.
 Although given the name Northridge, the epicenter was located in the community of Reseda, between Arminta and Ingomar streets, just west of Reseda Boulevard.
 The death toll was 57, and more than 1,500 people were seriously injured.
 A few days after the earthquake, 9,000 homes and businesses were still without electricity; 20,000 were without gas; and more than 48,500 had little or no water.
 About 12,500 structures were moderately to severely damaged, which left thousands of people temporarily homeless.
 Of the 66,546 buildings inspected, 6 percent were severely damaged (red tagged) and 17 percent were moderately damaged (yellow tagged).
 In addition, damage to several major freeways serving Los Angeles choked the traffic system in the days following the earthquake.
 Major freeway damage occurred as far away as 25 mi from the epicenter.
 Collapses and other severe damage forced closure of portions of 11 major roads to downtown Los Angeles.

 This was the second time in 23 years that the San Fernando Valley had been affected by a strong earthquake.
-On February 9, 1971, a magnitude-6.5 event struck about 20 mi northeast of the epicenter of the 1994 event.
+On February 9, 1971, at 6:01 a.m., a magnitude 6.5 event struck about 20 mi northeast of the epicenter of the 1994 event in the area of Sylmar.
 The 1971 earthquake caused 58 fatalities and about 2,000 injuries.
 At the time, the 1971 San Fernando earthquake was the most destructive event to affect greater Los Angeles since the magnitude-6.3 Long Beach earthquake of 1933.

 Independence movement

 The Valley attempted to secede in the 1970s, but the state passed a law barring city formation without the approval of the City Council.
 In 1997, Assemblymen Bob Hertzberg and Tom McClintock helped pass a bill that would make it easier for the Valley to secede by removing the City Council veto.
 AB 62 was signed into law by Governor Pete Wilson.
-Meanwhile, a grassroots movement to split the Los Angeles Unified School District (LAUSD) and create new San Fernando Valley-based school districts became the focal point of the desire to leave the city.
+Meanwhile, a grassroots movement to split the Los Angeles Unified School District (LAUSD) and create new San Fernando Valley–based school districts became the focal point of the desire to leave the city.
 Though the state rejected the idea of Valley-based districts, it remained an important rallying point for Hertzberg's mayoral campaign, which proved unsuccessful.